TEENAGE MENTAL HEALTH STATISTICS

 - Daily use of marijuana doubles the risk of onset of a psychotic disorder

-- Persistent marijuana use is connect to a declining IQ (which many believe to be irreversible, even if use stops)
+- Persistent marijuana use is connected to a declining IQ (which many believe to be irreversible, even if use stops)

 In the adolescent and teenage years, it is very common for young people to start pushing for more independence, engaging in more risky behavior, and challenging authority.
 Essentially, the teen brain is wired to test limits and individualize from parents.
 And while some do this in a “healthy” way, some teens, especially those with Attention-Deficit Hyperactivity Disorder (ADHD), carry.
 Yet children with ADHD often carry this natural tendency to extreme

 ADHD, especially in adolescents and teens, is linked to impulsive behavior and dangerous risk-taking.
 Studies indicate this is due to the slower development of certain brain regions.